stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-10-RStudio-tips.md

 Another frustration was that knitting required all the code in the document to compile before generating a report.
 This was especially frustrating as I neared the end of projects and needed to see how the document looked as I was making final adjustment changes.
 Adding the option **cache=TRUE** makes it so that any chunk that has already been compiled and has no adjustments does not have to be recompiled in order to generate a report.
 This option has saved me a lot of time and frustration.

-To see more available options for R Markdown code chunks, along with other useful features, see https://ethz.ch/content/dam/ethz/special-interest/math/statistics/sfs/Education/Advanced%20Studies%20in%20Applied%20Statistics/course-material-1921/Datenanalyse/rmarkdown-2.pdf.
+To see more available options for R Markdown code chunks, along with other useful features, check out [this pdf](https://ethz.ch/content/dam/ethz/special-interest/math/statistics/sfs/Education/Advanced%20Studies%20in%20Applied%20Statistics/course-material-1921/Datenanalyse/rmarkdown-2.pdf).

 ## Conclusion